15 Common Mistakes People Make When Painting a Room

 Forgetting to Mix the Paint

-The pigments in the can can separate and paint can settle.
+The pigments in the can can separate, and the paint can settle.
 If you don’t stir it well before you start painting, you may get inconsistent color.
-Always make sure you stir the paint thoroughly before you start, and throughout your painting session to keep the color the same.
+Always make sure you stir the paint thoroughly before you start and throughout your painting session to keep the color consistent.

 Not Protecting Your Floors and Furniture

 No one wants to sit there for hours scrubbing paint splatters off their floors or furniture.
-However, people tend to neglect protecting their space before painting.
-For starters, make sure you are covering your floors with a drop cloth, and covering or even moving any furniture in the room.
+However, people often neglect to protect their space before painting.
+For starters, make sure you cover your floors with a drop cloth and cover or move any furniture in the room.
 It’s much easier to prevent a mess than to clean it up, trust me.

 Overbrushed or Overloaded Brush or Roller

 If you’ve ever had streaky walls or paint dripping down as you worked, it’s likely that you applied too much paint to your brush or roller.
 Speeding things up with a heavy hand is just making a mess.
-The trick is to brush your wall lightly and to brush your paint in straight and even strokes.
+The trick is to lightly brush your wall, then apply your paint in straight, even strokes.
 Patience is your friend here.

 Forgetting to Tape